-How Playgrounds Fight Childhood Obesity
+How Playgrounds Fight And Help Prevent Childhood Obesity

 Nearly one in five children and adolescents in the U.S. are obese.
 This is an alarming statistic, especially considering all the negative consequences of childhood obesity.
 Obesity can put kids at risk of many health complications, including high blood pressure and cholesterol, diabetes, asthma, joint pain and fatty liver disease.
 Kids who carry excess weight may also be more likely to experience anxiety or depression and deal with low self-esteem.
 They may also deal with social problems like bullying.